• Skip to primary navigation

 Power adapter specification DC Jack 5.5mm 5V, Max 2A current DC Jack 5.5mm 5V ,Max 2A | 3A DC Jack 5.5mm 5V , 3A

 The CuBox-i can support either Android 4.4.2 or any number of Linux distributions (distros).
-This gives it a ton of flexibility to run a range of media of media programs.
+This gives it a ton of flexibility to run a range of media programs.

 SolidRun, the company that produces the CuBox-i, provides a couple of Linux distros that are listed below: Some, like OpenELEC (Open Embedded Linux Entertainment Center) or GeexBox XBMC, boot straight into Kodi media player.